ardalo/adp-overview/README.md

 * [SonarCloud](https://sonarcloud.io/organizations/ardalo/projects) - Static Code Analysis
 * [Docker Hub](https://hub.docker.com/u/ardalo) - Docker Container Registry
 * [Google Cloud Platform](https://cloud.google.com/?hl=de) - Infrastructure / Runtime environment

-### Open Issues
-* 404 page returns `HTTP 200 OK` instead of `HTTP 404 Not Found`
-  * In case a 404 occurs, the Ingress Controller requests a 404 page from a service.
-This 404 page is returned with status code 200 and needs to be mapped to 404 within the Ingress Controller.
-Traefik has no middleware out of the box yet which performs that mapping.
-Thus the status code remains 200 for the 404 page.
-For a production environment this is not suitable.